ADv0rnik/2_Algorithmization/README.md

 **Exercise10.** Compress the array, discarding every second element from it (fill the vacated elements with zeros).

 **Exercise11.** A matrix is given.
 Display all odd columns with the first item greater than the last.

+**Exercise12.** A square matrix is given.
+Display all elements on a diagonal